Jeff James (public servant)

 Jeffrey Daniel Dominic James (né Walker; born 11 March 1968) is a British public servant and executive, and former Royal Navy sailor.
-From 2014 until 2025, he served as Chief executive and Keeper of The National Archives.
+From 2014 until 2025, he was chief executive and Keeper of The National Archives.

-In April 2025, James became Chief Executive of the Disclosure and Barring Service.
+In April 2025, James became chief executive of the Disclosure and Barring Service.

 In the 2024 Birthday Honours, Jeff James was appointed a Commander of the Order of the British Empire (CBE) for services to archives and the public record.

 Early life and education

 James was born on 11 March 1968 in Solihull, West Midlands, England.
 His surname at birth was Walker, but it was changed to James when he was later adopted by Edwin and Edith James.
 From 1979 to 1984, he was educated at Park View Comprehensive School in Chester-le-Street, County Durham.

 James did not attend university straight after leaving school.
 Later, he studied for a degree with the Open University, a part-time distance learning university, and graduated with a Bachelor of Science in 2001.
 He studied history as a postgraduate at the University of Hertfordshire, completing his Master of Arts degree in 2010.